HomeLibraryPlumbing & WaterThe sewer lateral you can't see

 The sewer lateral you can't see

 The sewer lateral is the buried pipe that carries all of a home's waste from the house to the city sewer main (or to a septic tank).
-In homes built before roughly the 1970s it's often clay tile or cast iron, and it runs underground across the yard and the municipal boulevard — so no one can judge its condition from inside the house.
+In homes built before roughly the 1970s it's often clay tile or cast iron, and it runs underground across the yard and the municipal boulevard, so no one can judge its condition from inside the house.

 Why it matters

 Old clay laterals crack and let in tree roots; cast iron corrodes from the inside; either can sag or collapse.
 A blocked or broken lateral backs raw sewage up into the basement, and because much of the line sits under the yard, a driveway, or the city boulevard, repairs are among the most expensive a homeowner can face.
-It's invisible in every listing photo and every walk-through — which is exactly why it surprises people weeks after closing.
+It's invisible in every listing photo and every viewing, which is exactly why it surprises people weeks after closing.

 How to spot it

 You usually can't, and that's the point.
 What raises the odds: a pre-1975 home, large mature trees near the sewer run, low spots in the lawn, or any history of slow drains, gurgling, or a basement backup.
-The only real answer is a camera scope — a plumber feeds a camera down the line and shows you the inside, usually for a few hundred dollars.
+The only real answer is a camera scope, a plumber feeds a camera down the line and shows you the inside, usually for a few hundred dollars.

 What it costs